|

 the bodies of the sixteen dead putschists were removed from their

-various graves and placed in bronze sarcophagi, which lay in state at
+various graves and placed in cast-iron sarcophagi, which lay in state at

 the Feldherrnhalle on 8 November 1935.
 On 9 November 1935 the sarcophagi